Master of Rural Development

 Master of Rural Development, abbreviated M.R.D. or MRD, is a multi-discipline graduate degree.
 The master's program integrates the disciplines of geography, sociology, political science, economics, business administration, and psychology to create an interdisciplinary approach to studying and solving rural issues.
 Programs usually consist of both course work and thesis research.
-The M.R.D. program is awarded at universities across Europe and North America, in countries such as, Belgium, Canada, Ireland, Sweden, the United Kingdom, Spain and the United States.
+The M.R.D. program is awarded at universities across Europe, Asia and North America, in countries such as, Belgium, Canada, India, Nepal, Ireland, Sweden, the United Kingdom, Spain and the United States.

 Belgium

 The M.R.D. program is awarded by Universiteit Gent.
 The program at Universiteit Gent is co-offered with partners at National Higher Agricultural Education Institute (Rennes, France), Universidad Nacional de Córdoba (Spain), and Humboldt-Universität zu Berlin (Germany).

 Canada

 The M.R.D. program is awarded by Brandon University, through the Faculty of Arts.
 Brandon University is one of only two graduate programs focused on rural development in Canada, with the second program (Masters of Rural Planning and Development) offered at the University of Guelph in both a Canadian and International Stream.